-E 7: Design of floors
+E 6: Design of floors

-Hen house flooring must allow for effective cleaning and disinfection, preventing significant buildup of parasites and pathogens.
-Concrete floors are preferable to dirt floors because they can be more effectively cleaned and disinfected.
+Hen house flooring must allow effective cleaning and disinfection, preventing significant buildup of parasites and pathogens.

-E 8: Litter
+E 7: Litter

 - a.
 Hens must be kept on, or have daily access to, well maintained loose substrate/litter. - b.
 The substrate/litter must: - 1.
 Be of a suitable material and particle size; - 2.
 Be of good quality; - 3.
 Be managed to maintain it in a dry, friable (not caked) condition; - 4.
-Be a sufficient depth for dilution of feces-birds' feet and plumage should be free of excessive fecal contamination: - 5.
+Be a sufficient depth for dilution of feces-birds' feet and plumage should be free of excessive fecal contamination; - 5.
 Allow birds to dust bathe; and - 6.
 Be topped up daily, if necessary, with fresh litter. - c.
 Replacement Pullets must have continuous access to litter.